 The ongoing development of Roath Park featured regularly in the monthly reports of the Superintendent to the Parks and Open Spaces Committee.
 Those for the period January 1908 to October 1912 inclusive are available in the Cardiff Parks Superintendent's Report Book, a handwritten book in which the reports were drafted before being presented to the Committee.

 Entries from the 1938 Inventory of Parks Buildings and Equipment can be found under the appropriate section, namely: Botanic Garden, Fairoak Depot, Lake, Llandennis Gardens, Pleasure Garden, Recreation Ground and Wild Gardens.
-The complete 1938 Inventory of Parks Buildings and Equipment is available in HTML and PDF format.
+The complete 1938 Inventory of Parks Buildings and Equipment is available as html or(pdf)

-During the 1939-45 war there were ARP (Air Raid Precautions) Wardens based in Roath Park.
+During the 1939-45 war there was extensive ARP (Air Raid Precautions) presence in Roath Park.
 In 1939 there was an ARP Wardens Post on the boating stage and another in the Wild Gardens.
-The Recreation Ground served as a barrage balloon depot in September 1939 as well as accommodating allotments and ARP buildings, one of which after the war became the Roath Park Recreation Centre.
+The bowls pavilion in the Pleasure Garden was occupied by ARP Wardens in early 1940, causing the Parks Committee to take steps to restore access for the bowling season in May 1940.
+The Recreation Ground served as a barrage balloon depot in September 1939 as well as accommodating allotments and several ARP buildings, one of which after the war became the Roath Park Recreation Centre.
+As in the 1914-19 war, Roath Park was a venue for war-related events, such as a civil defence gala day held on August 1st 1942.

 Sources of Information